Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Default: 20

-#### ServiceControl/MinimumStorageLeftRequiredForIngestion
+### ServiceControl/MinimumStorageLeftRequiredForIngestion

 This setting was introduced in version 4.28.
 The percentage threshold for the [Critical message database storage space](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-critical-message-database-storage-space) check.
 If the remaining hard drive space drops below this threshold (as a percentage of the total space on the drive), then the check will fail, alerting the user.
 The message ingestion will also be stopped to prevent data loss.
-This will resume once more disk space is made available.
+Message ingestion will resume once more disk space is made available.

 Type: int